- *NEW* – Here for the Kids (Fun) – No experience necessary! All ‘once-a-year’ players welcome, out to support the kids.

 - Looking to Sweat (Competitive) – For more serious players.
 As a rough guide, this is about Tier “A” calibre.

-- Recreational schedule
+- Recreational schedule (available Thursday prior to event)

-- Competitive schedule
+- Competitive schedule (available Thursday prior to event)

 General Tournament Rules